 The Trip Leader and boatmen must have a working knowledge of whitewater safety, general first aid, river equipment repair, and the techniques of white water navigation.
 The Trip Leader must be at least 18 years of age.
-The Qualifying Boatman must have whitewater boating experience in the Grand Canyon or one or more of the other comparable whitewater rivers.
-It is preferable that the Trip Leader or Qualified Boatman be familiar with the Grand Canyon portion of the Colorado River.
+Experience in the Grand Canyon or one or more of the other comparable whitewater rivers is mandatory.
+It is preferable that the Trip Leader or another member of the party be familiar with the Grand Canyon portion of the Colorado River.